csc510-team5/ClassMateBot/docs/Resource/deleteResource.md

 # About $deleteResource

-Command that lets the instructor delete a resource link of course materials.
+A command that lets the instructor delete a resource link of course materials.
 Instructor only.

 ## Changes